Internet Money recruits a bunch of up-and-coming, well-established, and popular rappers for “B4 The Storm.”

-On “Lemonade,” Gunna mumbles his ass off about all of the drugs he used to take and his street-certified ways, Nav raps about his diamond rings and rough come-up, and Don Tolliver blesses us with a smooth hook that proves to the world that he knows how to drive while being highly intoxicated.
+In “Lemonade,” Gunna mumbles his ass off about all of the drugs he used to take and his street-certified ways, Nav raps about his diamond rings and rough come-up, and Don Tolliver blesses us with a smooth hook that proves to the world that he knows how to drive while being intoxicated.
 Each person on the song does a great job of sounding like rich-ass junkies.

 Only rappers could make something as innocent as lemonade sound naughty as hell.

 “Blastoff” will remind you how great Juice WRLD and Trippie Redd’s chemistry was.